 It has that power on your mind, literally.
 You become more confident, more balanced, more in sync.
 You know you can face anything that may befall you, once you have achieved the headstand.

 Called the King of Yoga Asanas, Shirshasana stimulates all the three main glands of the Endocrine system — Pineal, Pituitary, and Hypothalamus.
 Thereby bombarding your mind and body with innumerable benefits and ultimate state of balance.

-Pro-tip — Use your core strength, not just arms and shoulders.
+Pro-tip — Use your core strength, not just your arms and shoulders.
 Be aware of the belly button and back core muscles.
-Head should be just touching the ground, no weight on the head or neck.
+The Head should be just touching the ground, no weight on the head or neck.